telacaul/NoSQL-social-network-api/README.md

 # NoSQL Social Network API
 This API for a social network web application allows users to share thoughts, react to friends' thoughts and create a friend list.
+It is a backend application that can be used with the Insomnia core.
+Follow installation and usage commands below.

 ## Technologies
 * Express.js (routing)